 5. All student housing keys and access tags shall be the responsibility of the Office of Residence Life and shall be procured by Facilities Operations.
 Students shall be subject to the general key policy as well as the student key policy.

 6. Any vendor, contractor, utility firm, etc., requiring the use of College keys or tags shall be bound by this key policy and accept full responsibility for the proper use and security of such keys.

-7. The responsibility for the replacement of lost keys and access tags and for costs associated with re-keying lock sets made necessary by lost keys, rests with the individuals who have signed for the missing keys.
+7. The responsibility for replacing lost keys and access tags and costs associated with re-keying locksets made necessary by lost keys rests with the individuals who have signed for the missing keys.

-1. College authorities listed in paragraph B.3. may request issuance of individual keys and tags and/or master keys by forwarding a work request to the Director of Facilities Operations.
+1. College authorities that are previously approved may request the issuance of individual keys and tags and/or master keys by forwarding a work request to the Director of Facilities Operations.
 The request must identify the individual to whom the key or tag is to be issued, the doors (room numbers) to be opened, and the key number is available.
-When approved by the Director of Facilities Operations, the individual to whom the key or tag is to be assigned will be notified by Facilities Operations to come pick up and sign for the key(s) or tag(s).
-When keys are issued to an authority with the intention that the keys or tags will be redistributed to others for their temporary use, e.g., to students, visiting participants of summer programs, etc., that authority must pick up and sign for the keys or tags and accept responsibility as outlined in B.4. and B.5.
+When approved by the Director of Facilities Operations, the individual to whom the key or tag is assigned will be notified by Facilities Operations to come to pick up and sign for the key(s) or tag(s).
+When keys are issued to an authority with the intention that the keys or tags will be redistributed to others for their temporary use, e.g., to students, visiting participants of summer programs, etc., that authority must pick up and sign for the keys or tags and accept responsibility as outlined in above.

 2. Duplicate keys normally are not provided.
-If additional keys are required, in order to duplicate keys that can be accounted for, work requests must be forwarded as outlined in C.1. above.
+If additional keys are required to duplicate keys that can be accounted for, work requests must be forwarded as outlined above.